IoBT-VISTEC/PPMI_DL/README.md

 * PPMI (https://www.ppmi-info.org/access-data-specimens/download-data/)

+The details of data used in this code is located in "dat_csv/SPECT_180430_4_30_2018.csv".
 All the DICOM files should be placed in the folder name "dat_spect".
-This allow the program to read the data based on the csv file.
+This allow the program to read the image data filename and labeling the data to match the details in CSV file.

 ## Usage (Training model)